Fujita388/destruction-bubble-with-surfactant/README.md

  In advance, prepare surfactant on the surface of bubble

-→  Relax the system in no gravity
+→  Relax the system in no gravity (make_bubble.input)

-→  Add gas phase and apply gravity
+→  Add gas phase and apply gravity (gravity.input)

 ## Prevention of parallel shift caused by gravity